The Sovereign SDK Book

 You may also have noticed that the Runtime

-is generic over two types - a Spec
+is generic over a Spec

-describe the core types (addresses, hashers, cryptography) used by the rollup and the DA layer respectively.
+describe the core types (addresses, hashers, cryptography) used by the

-Making your runtime generic over a Spec means that you can easily change DA layers, or swap any of the core
+can easily change DA layers, or swap any of the core primitives of your rollup.

-primitives of your rollup.
 For example, a rollup can trivially switch from Ed25519 to secp256k1 for its

 signature scheme by changing the implementation of its Spec